UW-APL-SURP/aplsurp-python/site/index.md

 **More things to say about Python:** multi OS/platform; often used in introductory classes, esp. for non CS majors.

+- Have a brief intro about open source software
+  - freedom, openness, access, community orientation
+  - but it can be confusing
+    - often multiple different ways to do the same thing; eg, install Python, code development (different IDE's, etc)
+    - compare to the simplicity of installing Matlab (which they will have seen already)

 ## Installation

 [Installing Python and software to develop and execute](./install-run.md)